CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-client-exception.md

 #### How to Fix

-Provide valid [ConfigurationSettings] with the correct name and value.
+Ensure each setting within [ConfigurationSettings] has the correct name and value.

 ***